MicrosoftDocs/power-automate-docs/flow-docs/replace-workflows-with-flows.md

 To allow the sales person to trigger the approval request on demand:

-1. Sign in to [Microsoft Flow](https://flow.microsoft.com/) and create a new flow in a solution.
+1. Sign in to [Microsoft Flow](https://flow.microsoft.com/) and create a flow in a solution.
 More information: [Create a flow in a solution](create-flow-solution.md).

-1. From the list of flow triggers, select **Common Data Service (Current Environment) – When a record is selected** and select **Quotes** as the entity.
-This trigger allows a flow to be run on-demand on a record or list of records from the Flow menu.
+1. From the list of triggers, select **Common Data Service (Current Environment) – When a record is selected** and select **Quotes** as the entity.
+This trigger allows a flow to be run on-demand on a record or list of records.

 1. With the trigger configured, add actions to run in our flow.
-This will provide the approver with the summary detail they need to identify the quote items and values.
+This will provide the approver with the summary detail they need to identify the quoted items and values.
 Begin by adding the **Common Data Service (Current Environment) – List records** action.
 Because we want to get individual line items from a Quote, set the entity to **Quote lines**.
-To make sure we only list those quote line items that belong to the Quote that the flow has been triggered for, we’ll specify an OData style filter criterion.
+To ensure we only list those quote line items that belong to the Quote for which the flow was triggered, we’ll specify an OData style filter criterion.
 In the **Filter Query** field, type *\_quoteid_value eq* and then select *Quote* from the list of dynamic values that appear.

     ![Define your flow](media/define-flow-1.png "Define your flow")

 1. As we want to summarize quote line items for the approval, add the **Initialize variable** action.
-Set the Name field to *Quote line summary* and the Type to String (from the dropdown), and leave the Value field empty.
+Set the **Name** field to *Quote line summary* and the **Type** to String (from the dropdown), and leave the **Value** field empty.

-1. Add the **Append to string variable** action and select the *Quote line summary* variable we had previously created.
+1. Add the **Append to string variable** action and then select the *Quote line summary* variable we created earlier.
 In the **Value** field, select *Quantity, Name, Price per unit, Extended amount and Manual amount* from the list of dynamic values.
-The Microsoft Flow designer intelligently identifies that these values are from a list of quote line items, and adds this action in an **Apply to each** loop to ensure information from each line item is added to this summary.
+The Microsoft Flow designer identifies that these values are from a list of quote line items, and adds this action in an **Apply to each** loop to ensure information from each line item is added to this summary.